Syrian chemical weapons stalling tests limits of U.S.-Russian deal

 "Of course it is in Russia's interest to see it go ahead.
 President (Vladimir) Putin threw a safety belt to President Obama at a very delicate moment," said Georgy Mirsky, a Middle East expert at the Institute of the World Economy and International Relations in Moscow.

-The U.S. and Russia have invested political capital in the operation to eliminate Syria's 1,300 tonne stockpile, of which just 4.1 percent had been handed over for destruction.
+The U.S. and Russia have invested political capital in the operation to eliminate Syria's 1,300 metric ton stockpile, of which just 4.1 percent had been handed over for destruction.

 "If it appears now that it was all in vain - that chemical weapons will remain in Syria and that Bashar al-Assad is pulling a fast one - it will be President Putin who will be in a very bad situation indeed," Mirsky said.